 Here’s why you should consider rolling over your 401(k) or 403(b) into an IRA with Betterment.

 IRAs can include more investment options than a 401(k) or 403(b) plan.
 With employer retirement plans, administrators typically only give you a few options to choose from and limited to no guidance on which options may be best for you.
 You might end up in a portfolio that’s not appropriate for your retirement goals, or you might have to choose from limited high-cost mutual funds.

 An IRA held at a brokerage or investment advisor—like Betterment—can provide you with access to a broader universe of investment options.
 Some investment advisors and brokerages that provide self-directed IRAs may offer access to an entire universe of investments such as single stocks, mutual funds, ETFs, and alternative investments.

-IRA fees can be lower than those your plan administrator charges.
-In many 401(k) and 403(b) plans, the expense ratios (fees) on mutual funds and ETFs can also be much higher than those within IRAs.
-And depending on your plan, keeping funds within your 401(k) plan after leaving your employer may subject you to management fees.
+IRA fees may be lower than those your plan administrator charges.
+You should compare the expense ratios (fees) between your 401(k) and our investments in an IRA.
+And depending on your plan, keeping funds within your 401(k) plan after leaving your employer may subject you to additional management fees.

 Manage your portfolio in one place

 Many investors appreciate the peace of mind that comes with having all their investments in one place.
 Understanding a fuller picture of your savings can help you make better estimates about your future budget.

 It can also help you to manage your overall risk and portfolio diversification more effectively to keep you on track for long-term success.
 Depending on your situation, moving your retirement assets to one provider may also improve the tax-efficiency of your taxable investments.

 Betterment offers personalized retirement planning advice and projections via our in-app tooling.
 For those looking for assistance on topics not covered by our automated guidance, our team of Certified Financial Planners™ is available via our Advice Packages and Premium plan to provide more in-depth financial planning.